awslabs/multi-model-server/docker/README.md

 nvidia-docker run -it -p 80:80 dms_image_gpu:latest
 ```

-Now you are inside docker container and dms config file is localted in dms_docker_gpu folder.
-Run following command to launch service:
+Now you should be inside the docker container at a bash prompt.
+The config file, `dms_app.config` is located in the `dms_docker_gpu` folder.
+Run following command to launch the DMS service:

 ```bash
 cd dms_docker_gpu && ./launch.sh
 ```
-You can change gunicorn argument `--workers` to change utilization of gpu resources.
-Each worker would utilize one gpu device.
+You can change the gunicorn argument `--workers` to change utilization of GPU resources.
+Each worker will utilize one GPU device.
 Currently up to 4 workers are recommended to get optimal performance.

 ## Configuring HTTPS servers

-To safely send traffic between the server and the client, we need to set secure sockets layer for nginx server.
+To safely send traffic between the server and the client, we need to setup a secure sockets layer for nginx server.

-First of all, we need to get SSL certficate.
-It includes server certificate and private key.
-Suppose we have two files /etc/nginx/ssl/nginx.crt and /etc/nginx/ssl/nginx.key.
+First of all, we need to get a SSL certificate.
+It includes a server certificate and a private key.
+Suppose you have generated the cert (or received one from a CA) and resulting two files are located at /etc/nginx/ssl/nginx.crt and /etc/nginx/ssl/nginx.key.

 Second step is to create a docker container which exposes TCP port 443 for SSL: